April 5, 2016

 MANUFACTURING

-Jolson Technologies has experience in lead-acid battery manufacturing.
-Dr. Olson worked for Optima Batteries from 1994 to 2001 and was involved in plant operation and troubleshooting.
+Dr. Olson has unique experience in lead-acid battery manufacturing.
+John worked for Optima Batteries from 1994 to 2001 and was involved in plant operation and troubleshooting.
 As R&D Manager he oversaw operations of the prototype lab, chemistry lab and the test lab.
-We can provide service in areas of process troubleshooting, testing audits, quality audits or design review.
-An outside pair of eyes is often helpful to uncover issues that are difficult for the production team to resolve.
-In addition, manufacturing is geared to productivity and internal improvement projects may lack adequate resources.
-We can also work with your suppliers or customers to identify and solve problems.
+John can provide manufacturing consulting for lead-acid battery manufacturing.

-As discussed in our description of our areas of expertise, our capabilities lie in the realm of materials and performance.
-We understand the chemical side of battery manufacturing.
+His capabilities lie in the realm of materials and performance.
+He understands the chemical side of battery manufacturing.
 Often lapses in product quality can be found in changes in materials or processes that change the materials chemistry.

 CHARGING